-We have audited the financial statements of Central California S.P.C.A. (the Organization), which comprise the statement of financial position as of June 30, 2022, and the related statements of activities and changes in net assets, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the financial statements of Central California S.P.C.A., which comprise the statement of financial position as of June 30, 2023, and the related statements of activities and changes in net assets, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Central California S.P.C.A as of June 30, 2022, and the results of its net assets and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Central California S.P.C.A. as of June 30, 2023, and the results of its operations and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.